ArnaudBarre/downwind/README.md

         - else if ends with `]`, parse the left as arbitrary value
     - else search for `/`, parse search for the left in the static rules map and parse the end as a modifier

-If the token matches a rule and is new it's added to an internal map structure by media queries. `true` is returned and this can be used to invalidate utils in developments.
+If the token matches a rule and is new it's added to an internal map structured by media queries. `true` is returned and this can be used to invalidate utils in developments.

 - `generate` is used to transform the recursive map into a CSS output.
 This is returned as the content of `virtual:@downwind/utils.css` in plugins.